stephenkostas/liferay-docs/develop/tutorials/articles-dxp/295-audience-targeting/05-best-practices-for-metrics.markdown

 ## Selecting a UI Technology [](id=selecting-a-ui-technology)

-Since @product-ver@, JSP is the preferred technology for Audience Targeting extension views.
+JSP is the preferred technology for Audience Targeting extension views.
 FreeMarker views, however, are still supported through their respective base classes (e.g., `BaseFreemarkerTrackingAction`).
 If you're interested in using a technology besides JSP or FreeMarker to implement your UI, you can add a method `getFormHTML` to your `-TrackingAction` class.
 Here's an example of implementing the `getFormHTML` method:

     @Override
     public String getFormHTML(